CodeHarrington/Project-1/README.md

 * hoover color: #4b296b
 * thanks to (https://coolors.co/) brillant website.
 ![Screen Shot 2022-02-12 at 23 05 25](https://user-images.githubusercontent.com/96495354/153731682-7ae00a81-def8-48d9-bbe2-ad6af8d5726b.png)
 * after review at the end as i had time to check a great tools called contrast grid.
 I ended up taking out the rgb(0,130,200) which made for better viewing experence. and finish with just using 3 colors.
+This also bought my SEO score in lighthouse to 100.

 ![Screen Shot 2022-02-13 at 00 20 15](https://user-images.githubusercontent.com/96495354/153733136-01956e73-1cfb-4872-89d2-e8b6ef561324.png)
 ### Fonts